 - 1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Theatre. - The University's Tier II writing requirement for the Theatre major is met by completing Theatre 492.
-This course is referenced in item 3. a.
-(1) below. - The requirements of the College of Arts and Letters for the Bachelor of Arts degree. - The following requirements for the major: CREDITS The following Theatre courses:....
-(1) All of the following courses (26 credits): THR 111 Introduction to Technical Theatre 3
+This course is referenced in item 3, a, (1) below. - The requirements of the College of Arts and Letters for the Bachelor of Arts degree.
+The following requirements for the major: - CREDITS The following Theatre courses:....
+(1) All of the following courses (26 credits): 111 Introduction to Technical Theatre . . . . . . .
+3 capstone course requirement One of the following courses

 THR 111L Introduction to Technical Theatre

 Laboratory 1

-THR 300A Theatre Practicum - Production Emphasis 2 2
+THR 300A Theatre Practicum - Production Emphasis : 2

-THR 300C Theatre Practicum - Area Emphasis 2 2
+THR 300C Theatre Practicum - Area Emphasis 2

 THR 331 Studies in Contemporary Theatre 3

 THR 341 Beginning Play Directing 3

 THR 431 Studies in Theatre History 3

-THR 492 Senior Seminar (W) 3
+Senior Seminar (W)

 The co mpleti on of Theatre 492 satisfies the department's

-capsto ne cou rse requirement.
+' '

-(2) One of the following courses (3 credits):
+One o i uie i bilowing courses (3 credits).

 THR 211 Introduction to Lighting Design 3

 THR 212 Introduction to Costume Design 3

 THR 214 Introduction to Scene Design 3

 THR 216 Introduction to Sound Design 3

-THR 219
+THR 219 Introduction to Projection Design for

 the Stage 3